Arnhem Land: History

-Arnhem Land has been occupied by Aboriginal peoples for tens of thousands of years and is the location of the oldest-known stone axe, which scholars believe to be 35,500 years old.
+Arnhem Land is the location of the oldest-known (as of 2010) stone axe of its kind, which scholars believe to be 35,500 years old.

 Prehistoric warfare

-Rock art depicting what may be acts of violence between hunter-gatherers in Arnhem land has been tentatively dated to 10,000 years ago.
+Rock art depicting what may be acts of violence between people in Arnhem land has been tentatively dated to 10,000 years ago.

 Makassan contact

 At least since the 18th century (and probably earlier) Muslim traders from Makassar of Sulawesi visited Arnhem Land each year to trade, harvest, and process sea cucumbers or trepang.
 This marine animal is highly prized in Chinese cuisine, for folk medicine, and as an aphrodisiac.

 This Makassan contact with Australia is the first recorded example of interaction between the inhabitants of the Australian continent and their Asian neighbours.

 This contact had a major effect on local Aboriginal Australians.
 The Makassans exchanged goods such as cloth, tobacco, knives, rice, and alcohol for the right to trepang coastal waters and employ local labour.
 Makassar pidgin became a lingua franca along the north coast among several indigenous Australian groups who were brought into greater contact with each other by the seafaring Makassan culture.

 These traders from the southwest corner of Sulawesi also introduced the word balanda for white people, long before western explorers set foot on the coasts of northern Australia.
 In Arnhem Land, the word is still widely used today to refer to white Australians.
 The Dutch started settling in Sulawesi Island in the early 17th century.

 Archaeological remains of Makassar contact, including trepang processing plants (drying, smoking) from the 18th and 19th centuries, are still found at Australian locations such as Port Essington and Groote Eylandt.
 The Makassans also planted tamarind trees (native to Madagascar and East Africa).
 After processing, the sea cucumbers were traded by the Makassans to Southern China.

 In 2014, an 18th-century Chinese coin was found in the remote area of Wessel Islands off the coast on a beach on Elcho Island during a historical expedition.
 The coin was found near previously known Makassan trepanger fishing sites where several other Dutch coins have been discovered nearby, but never a Chinese coin.
 The coin was probably made in Beijing around 1735.